prk-2023/rust_tutorials/enums_06/Readme-Enums.md

 => Methods support of enums are very useful to work with in Rust.

-- Additionaly with rust enums we can do as below:
+- Additionally with rust enums we can do as below:

     // define a Custom struct with fields struct Custom {